IsaiContreras/OverCraft_plugin/.github/README.md

 development and to practice GitHub repository management.
 Any contribution or suggestion are welcome!

-OverCrafted is a plugin to implement a Overcooked themed mini-game into Minecraft.
+OverCrafted is a plugin to implement an Overcooked themed mini-game into Minecraft.

 This is the draft idea:
+I apolgize for my english level.
+Let me know if I have something to correct.
+There will be a CONTRIBUTION.md file soon.
+C:

 ![image](images/Overcraft_idea_en.jpg)